Empathetech-LLC/empathetech_flutter_ui/README.md

 #### Copy the [settings sandbox](#user-customization)!

-The example app is built to be a drop-in solution for your apps' settings sections.
+The example app is built to be a drop-in solution for your apps' settings.

 Copy/paste all the [screen files](./example/lib/screens/) and routes from `main.dart` (below)